Kvarutar/ShuttleX.FE.Passenger.v2/README.md

 ### Step 4: Prepare the Android device

-Go to Android Studio and open android folder in our Reacte Native project.
+Go to Android Studio and open android folder in our React Native project.

 ![Android](readme/readme-android-folder.png)